renkataoka/postchat/README.md

 # README

 ## What is PostChat
-This web application gives you a experience to have chat with someone.
+This web application is created by reference to [Ruby on Rails Tutorial](https://railstutorial.jp/).
-You can POST, EDIT, CONFIRM, and DELETE.
+This is deployed in (https://post-chat.herokuapp.com/) using heroku(https://jp.heroku.com/).

 ## Dependency
 ruby : 2.2.2 or more